Instagram Model Dead After Being Found Non-Responsive On Mexican Billionaire’s Yacht In Greece

 Fans gave an outpouring of support, leaving farewell messages on her Instagram posts.

-“if only you knew these words would be fulfilled RIP beautiful young woman….thoughts are with your family as you fly high,” commented myownjourney67 on an image McNamara had posted of herself deep underwater with the caption, “I wish I could hold my [breath] forever and ever.”
+“if only you knew these words would be fulfilled RIP beautiful young woman….thoughts are with your family as you fly high,” one fan commented on an image McNamara had posted of herself deep underwater with the caption, “I wish I could hold my [breath] forever and ever.”

 At this time, McNamara’s cause of death has yet to be determined, but In Kefalonia, a local Greek outlet, says her death was an act of suicide via hanging.